clarktrimble/ba-blog/content/blog/stator/index.md

 Ahh, `Registrar` shows up as an interface in `roster`.

-It's reasonable to suppose this lets us change our mind and use etcd or something for discovery instead, could happen.
+It's reasonable to suppose this lets us change our mind and use etcd or something for discovery instead.
+It could happen.
-And it's nice to separate reg/unreg and worker logics.
+And it's nice to separate worker and register logics.

 B-but the immediate gold-plated payoff is in testibility.
 Roster's worker is hairy enough to properly unit test and it helps heaps that we can stop at simply checking that our mock was called as expected.